ydrew/markdown-cv/index.md

 ## Summary
 - Assisted in building the first cybersecurity troop in the Canadian Reserves
 - Experienced in Security Onion and Threat Hunting
-- Experienced with Windows and Linux managemant
+- Experienced with Windows and Linux management
 - Certified: GSEC, GCIH, GCIA and GMON

 ## Experience